 - Make sure your spelling and grammar is correct - triple check everything and don't rely on a spellchecker to pick up every mistake.

-- Show your teachers or parents your first draft as a few extra pairs of eyes may pick up something you've missed.
+- Show your teachers or parents your first draft – a few extra pairs of eyes may pick up something you've missed.

-- The Admissions team and tutors read hundreds of applications per day, so make yours stand out – have an interesting opening statement.
+- The Admissions team and tutors read hundreds of applications per day, so make yours stand out – have an opening statement that starts with something interesting or surprising to grab attention.

-- Make sure your personal statement is concise - you only have 4,000 characters (around 500 words) to sell yourself, so avoid rambling and needless statements.
+- Make sure your personal statement is concise - you only have 4,000 characters (around 500 words) to sell yourself, so avoid rambling and empty statements.

 - A lot of applicants for courses that involve working with children say they were inspired by a specific teacher and mention them by name.
 As nice as that is, it's a little irrelevant for us reading your Personal Statement.